 Income inequality refers to the state in which various individual incomes or households lack equal distribution in a given economy.
 It is given as a ratio of individual income to the income of the entire population.
-Gini coefficient is a term used in economics and is a measure of statistical dispersion of distribution of wealth or income of residents in a given country.
+The Gini coefficient is a term used in economics and is a measure of statistical dispersion of distribution of wealth or income of residents in a given country.
 Corrado Gini, an Italian, developed Gini coefficient.
-Gini coefficient, therefore, is used to measure inequality of a given frequency distribution.
+The Gini coefficient, therefore, is used to measure inequality of a given frequency distribution.
 For example, a Gini coefficient of zero implies that there is perfect equality.
 However, a Gini coefficient of one indicates maximum inequality.

 Cities with Major Income Inequality

 In East London Boroughs, especially Waltham Forest, the poverty level is very high.
-Gini coefficient has been as high as 0.75 in East London.
+The Gini coefficient has been as high as 0.75 in East London.
 The Centre for Cities is an independent research body that compares the districts within the city by the unemployment benefits that each one receives from the government.
 From this fact, East London receives a lot of unemployment benefits compared to any other part of the city.

 Countries with Major Income Inequality

 The economic parity globally differs from one country to the other.
 The rising population and the varying living conditions have resulted in non-uniform levels of income.
 Here are the two cases of countries experiencing significant inequalities in the world.

 South Africa is an African nation located in the southernmost part of the African continent.
 The country is facing high-income inequality with an average of 0.65 Gini coefficient.
 South Africa has emerged as one of the countries in the world with the most unequal income distribution with 60% of its population earning USD$7,000 per year.
 On the other hand, 2.2% of the population earns about US$50,000 per year.